EmpereurLeon/Infdev-into-Beta/README.md

 -MultiMC : Click on the "Add to .jar" button and select the minecraft.zip

 -Manual Installation : Copy all the files from the minecraft.zip file into your b1.7.3.jar

+P.S: If you want to play in multiplayer, Copy all the files from the minecraft_server.zip into your server jar file.